MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-shopify.md

 ```

-Now you can publish updated connector and connect [!INCLUDE [prod_short](../includes/prod_short.md)] to the Shopify online store.
+Now you can publish the updated connector and connect [!INCLUDE [prod_short](../includes/prod_short.md)] to the Shopify online store.
 For more information, see [Connect Business Central to the Shopify online store](/dynamics365/business-central/shopify/get-started#connect-business-central-to-the-shopify-online-store).

->[!IMPORTANT]
+> [!IMPORTANT]
->Do not commit these changes in public repo.
-If you did, rotate Shopify client secrets of your app.
+> Don't commit these changes in the public repo.
+If you did, rotate the Shopify client secrets of your app.

 ### Known issues with authentication

 #### Error: Oauth error invalid_request: The redirect_uri is not whitelisted.

-Make sure that you populated corrctly the **Allowed redirection URL(s)** in the **Configuration** section.
+Make sure that you correctly filled in the **Allowed redirection URL(s)** field in the **Configuration** section.

 #### Error: cannot install app

-Navigate to the **Overview** section of created app and choose the **Select Store** action.
-First install app from there, then try to connect [!INCLUDE [prod_short](../includes/prod_short.md)] to Shopify store again.
+In the **Overview** section of the app, choose the **Select Store** action.
+First install the app from there, then try to connect [!INCLUDE [prod_short](../includes/prod_short.md)] to the Shopify store again.

 ## Extensibility examples